 Did You Know?
 Miss Woodberry, who started the Woodberry School for Girls that is now the Peachtree Circle Apartments, attended Oglethorpe University in 1928 with thrill killers “Dapper Dick” Gallogly and George Harsh [read about “Dapper Dick Gallogly and George Harsh here].

 Did You Know?
-The former site of the Leyden House is now 200 Peachtree Center.
-Even though they are technically in the same building, 200 Peachtree Center, the wedding reception and events space, is separate from 180 Peachtree Street, a commercial office space.
+The former site of the Leyden House is now 200 Peachtree Street.
+Even though they are technically in the same building, 200 Peachtree Street, the wedding reception and events space, is separate from 180 Peachtree Street, a commercial office space.
 180 Peachtree Street holds one of the largest data centers in the world and sold in 2012 for $94.7 million.

 Did You Know?
 The plaque pictured below commemorates the historic homes that once occupied the block where the Leyden House stood.
 It is mounted on the exterior of the 200 Peachtree building, formerly the Davison’s/Macy’s department store, facing Peachtree Street.